From BR Bullpen

 Martin was sent to the White Sox in the middle of the 1954 season.
-He was used mainly in relief the balance of his ten year career, playing also with the Orioles, Cardinals, Indians and finishing up his 10 year major league run with the Cubs in 1959.
+He was used mainly in relief the balance of his ten-year career, playing also with the Baltimore Orioles in 1956, the St. Louis Cardinals in 1957, the Cleveland Indians in 1958 and finishing up his 10-year major league run with the Chicago Cubs in 1959.

 Morrie had a lifetime major league 38-34 record with a 4.29 ERA for his 10 years of work.

-Morrie finished up his pro baseball career with the Houston Buffs of the American Association in 1960 at the age of 37, and had also spent ten active seasons in the minor leagues, where he won 85 contests while losing 58 with a 3.09 ERA.
+Morrie finished up his pro baseball career with the Houston Buffs of the American Association in 1960 at the age of 37.
+He had also spent ten active seasons in the minor leagues, where he won 85 contests while losing 58 with a 3.09 ERA.

 Morrie spent most of his post-playing career in sales in the meat packing industry.
 He died at age 87 at his home in Washington, Missouri.